-Venezuela’s Maduro says US Embassy ‘false flag’ bombing foiled in Caracas
+Venezuela’s Maduro says US mbassy ‘false flag’ bombing foiled in Caracas

 An unnamed senior US official told the Reuters news agency on Monday that Trump delivered the message to Grenell during a meeting in the Oval Office on Thursday with senior military leaders.

-The official also told Reuters that Trump has not yet determined whether to advance his military campaign from currently attacking so-called drug-carrying Venezuelan ships in the Caribbean Sea to a second phase, which reportedly involves strikes on sites inside Venezuela.
+The official also told Reuters that Trump has not yet determined whether to advance his military campaign from currently attacking so-called drug-carrying Venezuelan ships in the Caribbean Sea to a second phase, which reportedly involves attacks on sites in Venezuela.

 US, Venezuela tensions escalate

-During his first term in the White House, Trump broke ties with Caracas and recognised an opposition leader as Venezuela’s leader in a failed attempt to oust the leftist Maduro.
+During his first term in the White House, Trump broke ties with Caracas and recognised an opposition leader as Venezuela’s leader in a failed attempt to remove the leftist Maduro.

-In August, Trump accused Maduro of being one of the world’s major drug traffickers and announced that a reward for his capture would be doubled to $50 million, while US navy ships and a submarine were deployed off the country’s coast.
+In August, Trump accused Maduro of being one of the world’s major drug traffickers and announced that a reward for his capture would be doubled to $50m, while US Navy ships and a submarine were deployed off the country’s coast.
 US F-35 fighter jets have also joined the military build-up.

-On Friday, US Defence Secretary Pete Hegseth announced four people were killed in the latest strike on a small vessel in the Caribbean, which the White House claims are involved in drug trafficking and crewed by “narco-terrorists”.
+On Friday, US Defense Secretary Pete Hegseth announced four people were killed in the latest strike on a small vessel in the Caribbean, which the White House claims is involved in drug trafficking and crewed by “narco-terrorists”.

-According to a US media network CNN, a secret and expansive list of cartels and suspected drug traffickers has been produced by the US Justice Department’s Office of Legal Counsel alongside a legal opinion stating that the president is allowed to authorise deadly force against a broad range of suspects due to an imminent threat to US citizens from drug gangs.
+According to a US media network CNN, a secret and expansive list of cartels and suspected drug traffickers has been produced by the Office of Legal Counsel at the US Department of Justice, alongside a legal opinion that the president is allowed to authorise deadly force against a broad range of suspects due to an imminent threat to US citizens from drug gangs.

-The Justice Department opinion is reported to form a key part of the Trump administration’s ramped up campaign against Latin American drug cartels, which also includes expanded authority for the CIA to conduct lethal targeting and covert action in the region.
+The Justice Department opinion is reported to form a key part of the Trump administration’s ramped-up campaign against Latin American drug cartels, which also includes expanded authority for the CIA to conduct lethal targeting and covert action in the region.

-In the past, those involved in drug trafficking were considered criminal suspects with due process rights and the US coastguard was responsible for interdicting drug-trafficking vessels and arresting smugglers.
+In the past, those involved in drug trafficking were considered criminal suspects with due process rights, and the US Coast Guard was responsible for interdicting drug-trafficking vessels and arresting smugglers.

-Officials in Venezuela have slated the Trump administration’s targeting of shipping saying it amounts to a campaign of extrajudicial killings.
+Officials in Venezuela have slated the Trump administration’s targeting of shipping, saying it amounts to a campaign of extrajudicial killing.

-Maduro has described Washington’s military operation as a step towards US-backed regime change in his country and he has written to Pope Leo XIV saying that he has faith the head of the Catholic Church “will help Venezuela preserve and achieve peace and stability.”
+Maduro has described Washington’s military operation as a step towards US-backed government change in his country, and he has written to Pope Leo XIV saying he has faith the head of the Catholic Church “will help Venezuela preserve and achieve peace and stability”.